 The Balloon flights required for the projects were carried out form the premises of VBIT which offered the students a unique opportunity to have some practical experience of such high level experiment.
 The balloon experiment program was inaugurated by professor S. Sathyanarayana, Vice Chancellor of Osmania University.

-A new project has recently been sanctioned to the R&D center under Professor Gopa Dutta titled “Stratosphere-Troposphere Coupling Through Observations of ozone and water Vapour: Transport effects on the Vertical Distribution of Ozone” by the Department of Science and Technology (DST), Government of India fir the next three years
+“Stratosphere-Troposphere Coupling Through Observations of ozone and water Vapour: Transport effects on the Vertical Distribution of Ozone” by the Department of Science and Technology (DST), Government of India fir the next three years

 Understanding the potential of research activity at VBIT, ISRO has installed a Mini Boundary Layer Mast (MBLM) in the premises of the college.
 This facility was inaugurated by the former Vice Chancellor of JNTU (H) Dr.DN.Reddy.